 Are you planning an event or party and worried about how to do it in the most responsible, environmentally-friendly way?
 While at first, this can seem like a daunting task, it’s easier than it looks, especially if you focus on one element at a time or take it step-by-step.
 Here are some tips to help you plan a more eco-friendly party:

 Use Digital Invitations

 One way to create less waste before your event even starts is to change the way you send invitations.
 Instead of sending paper invitations, send virtual invitations.
 You can create beautiful and personalized invitations that you can send via email, and if you aren’t comfortable using design software, many pre-designed and customizable options are available online.
 Not only will you save carbon emissions by not mailing invitations, but you will also save paper by not creating single-use items that will be thrown away soon.

 Use Reusable Tableware

 Instead of using disposable plates, cups, and utensils, use reusable tableware.
 You can rent tableware from party rental companies or use your own dishes and utensils.
 Sometimes, a rented venue like a church building or community center will have utensils available and the only reason to use disposable items is convenience.
 In this case, consider asking a select group of close friends or family to stay late and help with washing and clean-up after the party.
 You could also ask the managers if you could come back in the morning to clean up and wash dishes if your party will run late.

-If you can’t use reusable tableware, consider buying decomposable options and finding a local farm or composting company that would take them and compost them after your party is over.
+If you can’t use reusable tableware, consider buying decomposable options and finding a local farm and/or checking IoT Farming, or composting company that would take them and compost them after your party is over.
 This may cost more, but if you cannot find reusable options or you won’t have time to wash them, it may be worth the extra expense.